You Deserve to Be Free. Take Your Power Back! I Will Show You Exactly How to Do It. ~ Taylor Tagg

 Or it could be that we find so much satisfaction in feeling "right" in our judgment of another, and we’d rather be right than be at peace.
 Usually, people are ready to forgive when they tire of the struggle and the ugly story playing over and over in their heads.
 The need for peace finally outweighs the need to be right.

 The relief of forgiveness comes to us if we are able to work with a wound through all parts of our being.
 This is a process that breaks down into simple, easy steps.
 Dr. Stauffer crafted these steps because of what she observed in over forty years of work as a psychotherapist.
 It goes like this: first, we need to strongly assert our willingness to make a change in attitude and move forward in our life.
 We need to thoroughly share the painful emotion of our experience with a compassionate person.
 Then we dissolve our attachment to the unfulfilled expectations we are addicted to in the mind that prevent a natural flow of acceptance and love between ourselves and another.
 We set new boundaries and get into right relationship to responsibility for the hurtful event.
-Then when we reach to Spirit for healing, energy, and grace and it comes pouring in!
-When we truly forgive, we are physically and emotionally transformed, and our Higher Power picks us up and sets our feet on new ground.
+Then when we reach to God, Jesus, or Spirit for healing, energy, and grace and it comes pouring in!
+When we truly forgive, we are physically and emotionally transformed, and God picks us up and sets our feet on new ground.
 We can walk forward with a new lease on life.

 I am so grateful for my journey of Forgiveness and triumph over significant adversity.
 The benefit of perseverance and learning from defeat is still unfolding as my path today.
 Forgiveness has been such a big part of me having peace and moving forward.
 It will continue to provide extraordinary benefits for the rest of my life.